HydroModPy/HydroModPy/docs/source/architecture/mesh/gmsh-meshing.rst

 See also
 --------

-- :doc:`mesh_pivot` for the mesh-pivot architecture and the cross-mesh data structures.
+- :doc:`mesh-pivot` for the mesh-pivot architecture and the cross-mesh data structures.
-- :doc:`mesh/index` for the broader mesh architecture and the catchment-mesh workflow.
+- :doc:`index` for the broader mesh architecture and the catchment-mesh workflow.